 Now that you have a bit more background about the Central Park Reservoir and how to get there, let’s dive into the pathway itself.

-After getting off East Drive and heading up the short staircase, you will be welcomed to the South Gate House right in front of you.
+After getting off the East Drive route and heading up the short staircase, you will be welcomed to the South Gate House right in front of you.
 On the Gate House you will find plenty of information boards with the the history of the Reservoir if you would like to learn a bit more about it.

 From here you will need to start going to the right hand side (counter clockwise) as you hop on the Reservoir loop and begin the 1.58 mile trail around.
 The first part of the loop takes you uptown as you make your way from around 85th Street to 96th Street.

 This will be a straight shot right alongside the Reservoir as you follow the tree lined dirt path and get some beautiful views of the west side of the city as well as the colorful foliage in every which direction.

 The famous twin towered luxury building that will be prominent on that western skyline is the Eldorado at 300 Central Park West.
 A whole array of celebrities have lived there throughout the years including Bruce Willis, Carrie Fisher, Michael J Fox, Bono, among several others.

 During this portion of path you will also be able to see the Bridle Path and East Drive off to your right hand side.
 Remember you can also enter at various points along the way here when the Bridle Path happens to be directly next to the Reservoir loop.

 From right around this area you will be able to see both the western and southern skylines of Central Park all in one shot.
 Check out the images below, which shows the vast view from around this spot on the running track!

 Right as you are taking in the view of the skyline, you will also see the North Gate House nearby (another potential spot to enter the loop if coming from up north).